Objective-Redux/Objective-Redux/examples/lazy-loading/README.md

  - the store, recognizing the controller is being targeted, initialized the controller
  - the action is dispatched and reduced by the controller

- This is accomplished by using `React.lazy` and a `preDispatchHook` exposed by Objective-Redux.
+ This is accomplished by using `React.lazy` and a `preDispatchHook` exposed by Objective Redux.
 See the [index.jsx file](./src/index.jsx).